YubicoLabs/passkey-workshop/docs/docs/relying-party/config-and-data.md

    * @param request created registration request to track for incoming
    *                registration
    * @return true if the registration was added to storage, and false
-   *         otherwiseinterface
+   *         otherwise
    */
   public Boolean insert(PublicKeyCredentialCreationOptions request, String requestId);

   /**
    * Invalidate the designated request to prevent replay attacks from duplicate
-   * registrations with the same request
+   * registrations with the same request ID
    *
    * @param requestID ID of the request to invalidate
    * @return true if the request was successfully invalidated, false otherwise